symfony/recipes-contrib/README.rst

   * A Symfony Core Merger;

+  * The user is the Github owner for all modified packages;

-  * A user part of a Github team for all modified/deleted/added packages.
+  * The user is a member of the organizations (publicly visible) for all modified packages.

 .. _`Symfony Flex`: https://github.com/symfony/flex
 .. _`Symfony recipes`: https://github.com/symfony/recipes